The novelist and critic Angela Carter once mused that it’s hard to imagine being killed by too much fun: “Death by

-And at this fading moment, as all the erotic and alcoholic ‘fun’ recedes, Anderson remains and does very little.
+And at this fading moment, as all the erotic and alcoholic ‘fun’ recedes like the sun, Anderson remains and does very little.
 Yet he still holds our rapt attention.
-He conveys a man seriously, silently thinking, pondering what he feels and what he’s lost – with Sebastian, his would-be love.
+He conveys a man seriously, silently thinking, pondering what it is that he feels and what he’s lost – with Sebastian, his would-be love, now gone.

 In quiet contemplation, Anderson smokes a cigarette, looks at the dark sky.
 He’s just an actor – alone onstage – listening to Shakespeare’s words being sung.

 Yet, somehow, he’s not boring.